 Way back in 1986, my wife (Josie) and I visited her parents and siblings.
 They were living in the Kalaklan neighborhood and they had no place to bathe other than at the central water well.
 In the morning, many of us would go there and bathe.
 I would wear nothing but shorts (and underwear beneath them) and flip-flops but some of the other guys wore their T-shirts as well.
 The girls would wear thin dresses, panties and flip-flops.
 While they were bathing, I would always get an eye-full.
 We’re talking about girls of all ages.

 I never took photos.
 We didn’t have smartphones or digital cameras back then.
-Even if they did, I probably wouldn’t have taken photos anyway.
+Even if we did, I probably wouldn’t have taken photos anyway.
 Some things aren’t meant to be shared.

 I’ve taken showers in the rain a couple of times.
 When the rain comes down harder than it does from a shower head, it’s fun to take some bar soap and shampoo and get out in it.
 I’ve never showered outdoors naked, but I’ve been tempted to do so.
 A lot of children around here, under the age of 10, take a naked shower in the rain at the beginning of rainy season every year.
 It’s not a big deal.
 It would probably be called child abuse in America.